nghiatr84/ESP32_Voltage_Recorder_Webserver/learningLog.md

 Using smaller resistance resistors is also not an op􀆟on since it will cause a short circuit.
 The solu􀆟on I have come up with is to use only one resistor so that the voltage drops but the current went through enough for the ADC of ESP32 to read.
-I have tried a lot of resistors and recheck the read voltage from ESP32 with a mul􀆟-meter to ensure the accuracy of the voltage being recorded.
+I have tried a lot of resistors and recheck the read voltage from ESP32 with a multi-meter to ensure the accuracy of the voltage being recorded.
 - ADC2 pins of an ESP32 would not work with Wi-Fi turned on, and I must switch to ADC1 pins instead.
-This is men􀆟oned in the documenta􀆟on of the ESP32; however, it took me a lot of 􀆟me to find out the problem.
+This is mentioned in the documentation of the ESP32; however, it took me a lot of 􀆟me to find out the problem.
 - Making the web server and the web client was a challenge themselves.
-I consulted internet forums extensively and spent a lot of 􀆟me figuring out, but eventually managed to finish it.
+I consulted internet forums extensively and spent a lot of time figuring out, but eventually managed to finish it.
-In my honest opinion, there is nothing I could have done be􀆩er in general.
+In my honest opinion, there is nothing I could have done better in general.
 These challenges are the parts of every project, and every project has its own problems that need to be tackled.